Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Checking of selection criteria and weighting scheme

-The \textit{top panels} of Figure~\ref{fig:B0w} show the Hellings–Downs (HDC) correlation components, while the \textit{bottom panels} display the power spectrum of the VSH harmonics.
+The \textit{top panels} of Figure~\ref{fig:B0w} show the HDC components, while the \textit{bottom ones} show the power spectrum of the VSH harmonics obtained by applying statistical weights to the exact same simulated sample of quasar proper motions as in Figure~\ref{fig:B0}.
 It is evident that using the correct weighting scheme, which fully accounts for the covariance matrix of quasar proper motions, allows a reliable recovery of the model GW amplitude.
 The uncertainty of the inferred $\Gamma(\theta)$ function is less than 10\% of its value and the value is consistent with the injected model amplitude.
 Similarly, among the recovered VSH powers, the quadrupolar component $P_2$ clearly dominates over the higher-order harmonics and closely matches the expected theoretical value.
 The uncertainties in both the correlation components and the VSH powers are nearly an order of magnitude smaller than in the unweighted case.
-This demonstrates that the correct weighting of quasar proper motions is essential for accurate estimation of GW amplitudes and for maximizing the sensitivity of both the HDC and VSH methods.
-In addition, correct weighting mitigates spurious contributions arising from non-uniform sky coverage, reduces the impact of high-frequency noise, and ensures that large-scale systematic patterns in the proper-motion field are properly captured.
+This demonstrates that the correct weighting of quasar proper motions is essential for an accurate estimation of the GW amplitudes and for maximizing the sensitivity of both the HDC and VSH methods.
+In addition, correct weighting mitigates spurious contributions arising from non-uniform sky coverage, reduces the impact of high-frequency noise, and ensures that large-scale systematic patterns in the proper motion field are properly captured.